rtfdeamon/upwork_avto_service/README.md

 salescaptain.io

 This spec should give Codex (or any engineer) enough clarity to scaffold repositories, generate boilerplate, and implement the core loops end-to-end.

+## Development

+1. Run `./scripts/bootstrap.sh` to install dependencies, start services and run migrations.
+2. Launch the API server: `node dist/index.js` after `pnpm --filter api run build`.
+3. Workers can be run locally via `pnpm poller:dev` or `pnpm draft:dev`.
+4. Execute the smoke test with `npm run smoke` to verify end-to-end behaviour.
+5. Start Grafana and Tempo with `make dev-observe` to collect traces locally.

+Logs are printed with timestamps and all API requests are logged with status codes.
+Errors are captured by a global filter and displayed in JSON format.